timetocode/nengi-seams-prototype/README.md

 # nengi-seams-prototype
 A very messy prototype of server stitching/seams/grids/multi-instance.
 Players can see entities in real-time that are across the server boundary.
 This is accomplished via the instances using nengi bots to see each other's game state (a bot is like a client).

-This current prototype creates two entirely separate game instances as if they were two different games.
-This is for development purposes so that defects can be intentionally created in one game instance at a time to see how it affects the other.
+This current prototype creates two entirely separate game instances as if they were two different games. *This is deliberately broken.* This is for development purposes so that defects can be intentionally created in one game instance at a time to see how it affects the other.
 A true version of a seam implementation would only have a single type of GameInstance which would be passed information about its area and its borders.

 GameInstance1 is concerned with the area from 0,0 to 1000, 1000.
 (The grid area)